 To avoid this, you must hire a QI before you close on the sale of your relinquished property.
 The QI will receive the funds directly from the closing and hold them in a secure account until you’re ready to purchase your replacement property.
 This structure is what makes the transaction an “exchange” rather than a sale and a separate purchase in the eyes of the IRS.
 It’s a critical first step in the process that ensures you remain in compliance from day one.

-Debunk Common Myths About Using a QI
+Common Misconceptions About Using a QI

 A frequent and costly mistake investors make is assuming a trusted professional can handle the exchange.
 You might think, “My attorney or CPA can just hold the money for me.”
 Unfortunately, this is a myth that can completely disqualify your exchange.